People

 About this Project

-The goal of this project is to construct reliable and computable mathematical models for multi-scale problems in complex domains, which account for the interfaces evolving at the pore scale.
-Such issues will be addressed within a generic mathematical and computational framework, which covers in particular multi-phase flow and bio-chemical processes.
-The outcome will be a family of new pore-scale models, rationally derived effective (REV-scale) mathematical models and appropriate numerical algorithms.
+The goal of the project is to construct reliable and computationally affordable mathematical models for multi-scale problems in complex domains, which account for the interfaces evolving at the pore scale.
+Such issues will be addressed within a generic mathematical and computational framework.

 Results